top of page

 Screen Shot 2022-01-25 at 1.42.52 PM.png

 A process to build a new sanctuary on the south side of the building was begun under Don Allen’s leadership and finished during the 1980s when Dan Grandstaff was pastor.
 During Ann Held’s twenty-four years of pastoral leadership, a large Commons Room, a clothes storage room, two classrooms, a larger modern kitchen, and new rest rooms were added on the church’s north side.
 All of these additions were planned so that they could serve the church’s mission, worship, nurture, and fellowship emphases.
 We continue to update our building and grounds in following our beliefs and goals.
-The recently completed Memorial Wall and Garden is available to members for interment of ashes, and the projected solar panel installation on the roof will economize on our energy costs and testify to our concern for our preserving the environment.
+Two solar panel installations on the roof economize on our energy costs and testify to our concern for our preserving the environment.
+A variety of environmental improvements have been made in recent years, funded, in part, by generous bequests from beloved members.

-Before the last addition was made and before the Muslim community of Harrisonburg had built their worship center, its members used Trinity’s building on Fridays and Saturdays for their worship and religious training, establishing a supportive, amicable relationship between our people.
+Before the Muslim community of Harrisonburg built their worship center, its members used Trinity’s building on Fridays and Saturdays for their worship and religious training, establishing a supportive, amicable relationship between our people.

-A number of these missions have been influential in the start of helpful organizations in our area.
+A number of these missions have been influential in the start of service organizations in our area.
 The document “What Is God Saying to Trinity?”, written by the first Session and renewed in 1992, reflects the foundational principles which continue to guide our ministry.
-So too does the recent digest of comments from our retreat in November 2014, “This Is What You Said”.
 Examples of our outreach include the Dunamis House Church, a forerunner of the Op Shop, and Dandylion Camp where mentally challenged young people continued to be served.
 The Valley Program for the Aging and Big Brothers, Big Sisters resulted from Trinity house church mission endeavors, and Trinity’s outreach mission was instrumental in beginning Open Doors for the homeless, the Free Clinic and the organization of People Helping People.
 Also, the Harrisonburg/Rockingham Arc was recognized as meeting a real need in Harrisonburg through mission work being done at Trinity.

 The young church of 77 charter members and one minister agreed to be largely a mission church.
 Their size and mission goals made good economics a necessity.
 No person was hired to do a job that needed doing if a church member could do it.
 Everyone’s talents were needed and generally joyfully donated.
 For example, if you could play the piano for worship services, you willingly did so—and when your turn came to clean the church, you did that also.
 The very excellent secretary Connie Whitmore was never paid with money, just compliments.
 Though there now are a number of paid positions in addition to that of the minister, members are still willing to be called upon to share their time and talents.